BabylonJS/Documentation/content/guidedLearning/devStories/vaporwearConfigurator/art.md

 foreground of a Web experience, but acceptable for loading in the background.
 As before, Carlos double-checked how the materials would render using Babylon's 3D Commerce-certified Sandbox.
-With the materials finished, he'd now completed all of the art work that could be looked at;
+With the materials finished, he'd now completed all the artwork that could be looked at;
 next he needed to decide _how_ the art should be looked at.

 ## Camera Motion